kriserickson/aging-coder/src/posts/2025-08-25-serving-the-cookbook-creating-an-endpoint-for-recipe-recommendations.md

 cosine similarity computed using dot-product for 2656 candidates in 0.0012s
 ```

-however, over a million candidates or more candidates it would be worth the savings.
+however, if you have a million candidates or more candidates it would be worth the savings.

-The second optimization is that instead of just sorting the array and getting the sorted results we use np.argpartion which has the advantage of being linear time for O(n), and then only sorting the top_k values.
-Since even the fastest sort is O(n log n) this would mean a considerable savings if the number of candidates was in the millions.
+The second optimization is that instead of just sorting the array and getting the sorted results we use `np.argpartion` which has the advantage of being linear time for `O(n)`, and then only sorting the top_k values.
+Since even the fastest sort is `O(n log n)` this also would mean a considerable savings if the number of candidates was in the millions.

-Now that we have our top_k results we just need to format them and display them.
-Which is some very self-explanatory code:
+Now that we have our `top_k `results we just need to format them and display them.
+Which is done with the `_format_results` function.

 ```python